Nonprofit Resources

 Important Considerations for Church Benevolence Programs

 Many churches have benevolence programs to assist members and others in the community during times of emergency or financial crisis.
 Situations of need can — and often do — arise unexpectedly.
-Having a written policy in place can help your church respond quickly and graciously.
-It can also protect the tax-exempt status of your church and the deductibility of donations made, and shield fund recipients from mistaken taxation.
+Having a written benevolence policy in place can help your church respond quickly and graciously.
+It also can protect the tax-exempt status of your church and the deductibility of donations made to it, and shield fund recipients from mistaken taxation.

-In addition, a carefully crafted policy can help prevent misunderstandings about the program’s purpose, and assist those responsible for disbursing funds in making consistent evaluations and remaining accountable for following set guidelines.
-If your benevolence program or disbursements are ever challenged in an audit, a written policy will provide evidence that your program was set up in a manner that is consistent with your exempt purpose.
+In addition, a carefully crafted benevolence policy can help prevent misunderstandings about the program’s purpose and assist the individuals who disburse funds in making consistent, accountable decisions in line with established guidelines.
+If your benevolence program or disbursements are ever challenged in an audit*, a written policy can show that the program is consistent with your church’s exempt purpose.

-We recommend the following best practices for church benevolence programs:
+We recommend the following best practices for benevolence programs:

 • Create and implement a written policy.